 Tell Congress: Choose peace and people over a nuclear arms race

-The New Strategic Arms Reduction Treaty (New START), the last remaining check on U.S. and Russian nuclear arsenals, expires on February 5, 2026.
+The New Strategic Arms Reduction Treaty (New START), the last remaining check on U.S. and Russian nuclear arsenals, expired on February 5, 2026.

-Once it’s gone, the world's two biggest nuclear powers will be free — and incentivized — to build as many new nuclear weapons as they want with no oversight, no transparency, and no safeguards.
+Now that it's gone, the world's two biggest nuclear powers are free — and incentivized — to build as many new nuclear weapons as they want with no oversight, no transparency, and no safeguards.

 We already know this path leads to global devastation.
 That’s why for 50 years, people have fought to avoid that fate.